The Debt Box (DEBT) Price Reaches $0.96 on Major Exchanges

-The Debt Box (DEBT) traded 154.8% higher against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on September 13th.
-One The Debt Box token can currently be bought for $0.96 or 0.00001581 BTC on popular cryptocurrency exchanges.
-During the last week, The Debt Box has traded 12.6% lower against the U.S. dollar.
-The Debt Box has a market cap of $688.06 million and $457.34 worth of The Debt Box was traded on exchanges in the last 24 hours.
+The Debt Box (DEBT) traded 154.7% higher against the US dollar during the twenty-four hour period ending at 11:00 AM E.T. on September 14th.
+The Debt Box has a total market cap of $688.06 million and $1,071.22 worth of The Debt Box was traded on exchanges in the last day.
+Over the last week, The Debt Box has traded down 12.6% against the US dollar.
+One The Debt Box token can currently be purchased for approximately $0.96 or 0.00001598 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.